 If you’ve been unreliable when borrowing in the past (making payments late or missing them altogether), this is likely to affect your ability to borrow in the future.
 And some loan providers might be put off lending to you.
 As a result, you could struggle to get a debt consolidation loan.

 However, bad credit doesn’t always mean you’ll be turned away.
-Some lenders, like us at Ocean, specialise in lending to people with bad credit.
+Some lenders specialise in lending to people with bad credit.